joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-08-18-Converging-Ratio.md

 ## Not so fast!

 What we have actually shown is that, _on the assumption that there is_ a ratio $r$ that the partial ratios (ratios of initial segments) converge to, it can only be $1+\sqrt{3}$.
-It's certainly plausible that there is such a limiting ratio, and computing the ratio for initial subsequences encourages that thought---as the ratios are observed to tend quickly towards that value from above---but to be rigorous we need to prove it.
+It's certainly plausible that there is such a limiting ratio, and computing the ratio for initial subsequences encourages that thought, as the ratios are observed to tend quickly towards that value from above.
+But to be rigorous we need to prove it.

 To do that, we will consider the sequence $r_0,r_1,\ldots$ of ratios of $3$s to $2$s that starts with the ratio of the sequence $3,3,3,2$, and which is such that at each step, the new sequence is the one described by the previous sequence.
 As we saw above, this means that: